rocket-internet-berlin/RocketTechHandbook/content/index.md

     In order to keep these biannual events feeling unexciting, discussions will be ongoing and multidirectional.
 If you’re doing a great job or can improve, you should expect to know about it when a pattern is detected and to help figure out what to do next.
 It is equally important that you let your team lead and colleagues know how they’re doing, too.
 Releasing information once a year based solely on your team lead’s observations seems ridiculous to us.
 If you leave a 6 month discussion in a state of utter shock or surprise, then we consider the feedback process to have failed.

     If you lead a team, it is your duty to know how everybody on your team is performing and feeling; whether they’re motivated, unmotivated, struggling or kicking ass.
 You’ll be given guidance by your own manager in how you’re expected to achieve such levels of omniscience.
-Keep in mind not just the business impact of the individual, but also their impact on the people they work with.
+Keep in mind not just the business impact of the individual, but also how they impact the people they work with.

 1. Social responsibility.